infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/International - Service Providers to CCIs/Health Care Issues for Children and Adolescents in Foster Care and Kinship Care (USA).md

 #### Role:

-- Assessing each child&#39;s unique health needs at entry into foster care is critical, and pediatricians must be prepared to provide necessary care even when little or no specific information about the child&#39;s health history is available at the time of the visit.
+- Assessing each child's unique health needs at entry into foster care is critical, and pediatricians must be prepared to provide necessary care even when little or no specific information about the child's health history is available at the time of the visit.
 - Pediatricians caring for children in foster care will often be asked to prescribe psychotropic medications for children with behavioral problems and/or they will encounter children on psychotropic medication.
-- Pediatricians can be advocates for children in their care to ensure that each child&#39;s health needs are met, screen for signs of abuse and neglect at every health encounter, remain alert to the quality of the caregiver–child relationship, and share any concerns with the child&#39;s caseworker.
+- Pediatricians can be advocates for children in their care to ensure that each child's health needs are met, screen for signs of abuse and neglect at every health encounter, remain alert to the quality of the caregiver–child relationship, and share any concerns with the child's caseworker.
-- Pediatricians can welcome foster and kinship caregivers, caseworkers, and birth parents, when appropriate, to health visits and educate them about the effects of childhood trauma and adversity on a child&#39;s emotional and developmental health.
+- Pediatricians can welcome foster and kinship caregivers, caseworkers, and birth parents, when appropriate, to health visits and educate them about the effects of childhood trauma and adversity on a child's emotional and developmental health.
 - Focusing all caregivers on working together on behalf of the child is an important role for pediatricians.
 - Pediatricians may also want to check immunization registries and regional health information organizations for information about individual children.
 - An encounter that includes the birth parent(s) is an opportunity to obtain a more detailed health history.
-- In addition, pediatricians can encourage foster care agencies to send the foster parent, or at least a knowledgeable case manager, to a youth&#39;s appointment to facilitate the collection of health information.
+- In addition, pediatricians can encourage foster care agencies to send the foster parent, or at least a knowledgeable case manager, to a youth's appointment to facilitate the collection of health information.
-- Pediatricians have a role in educating foster caregivers, caseworkers, birth parents, and adoptive parents about a child&#39;s health issues, the treatment plan, and the importance of providing predictable nurturance, normalizing activities, and the maintenance of similar routines and expectations across environments.
+- Pediatricians have a role in educating foster caregivers, caseworkers, birth parents, and adoptive parents about a child's health issues, the treatment plan, and the importance of providing predictable nurturance, normalizing activities, and the maintenance of similar routines and expectations across environments.

 #### Challenges: